And what your unhealthy fast food choices do to your body

 Is it true that fast food is more powerful than a hero’s willpower?

 No-course menu—from soup to dessert.
 These are so-called food bundles.
-Almost all fast food chains have the same strategy to win your heart over without minding the total calorie intake you may end up with in just one meal.
+Almost all chains have the same strategy to win you over without minding the total calorie intake you may end up with in just one meal.

 - You may end up feeling bloated, lethargic, drowsy, and happy after a few hours.
 Thanks to a spike in blood sugar levels, happy hormones, and fatty food.

 Most fast food restaurants do not serve vegetables or whole fruits.
-If there’s one, then maybe it’s a plus point for them, but it’s still fast food.
+If there’s one, then maybe it’s a plus point for them, but it’s still unhealthy.
 Not vegetarian-friendly either.

 - Not getting enough fiber can leave you feeling constantly hungry during the day.
 Fiber breaks down slower than other nutrients.
 Poor fiber intake can increase your risk of weight gain and heart disease.